CristianGivan/FO/src/main/java/com/app/FO/doc/Classes/User.md

 - user can have a list of users as favorites it can add to his notes or other elements users from this list
 - user can search from all users and at another user to his user
 - for future the user had to accept to be in other user list
+- user email shall be many to many because if a 2 users insert the same email I receive error, coud be 2 users with the same email parent children

 ## ToDo